 3 Quarterly Releases to Watch Next Week

-Earnings season continues to chug along, with the reporting docket being dominated by mega-cap technology this week.
-The period has primarily been positive thus far, with many stocks enjoying buying pressure post-earnings.
+The 2023 Q4 earnings season continues to chug along, with this week’s reporting docket notably busy.
+The period has primarily been positive so far, supported by the technology sector’s strong performance and growth.

-Next week, the cycle looks to continue at a rapid pace, as we’ve got a full list of companies on the reporting docket scheduled to unveil results.
-A few of the notable names include Arista Networks (ANET - Free Report) , Shopify (SHOP - Free Report) , and Deere (DE - Free Report) .
+And next week, the party continues, with another fresh slate of companies scheduled to unveil quarterly results.
+Concerning a few notable names, The Coca-Cola Co.
+(KO - Free Report) , Crocs (CROX - Free Report) , and Airbnb (ABNB - Free Report) are all on the docket.
+Crocs reports on 2/15, and Coca-Cola and Airbnb report on 2/13.

-How do expectations stack up heading into the respective releases?
-Let’s take a quicker look at expectations.
+Both ABNB and CROX shares have outperformed relative to the S&P 500 in 2024, whereas KO shares have seen slight positivity.

 Image Source: Zacks Investment Research